mkmckenna/solar-system-generator/README.md

 Procedurally generate different solar systems with different star and planet types.

-This is a small fun project that I've used to help learn the basics about 3D rendering and modeling.
+This is a small fun project that I've used to help learn the basics about 3D rendering and modeling and might be of interest to others looking to do the same.

 ## Run